Icinga/icinga2/doc/16-upgrading-icinga-2.md

 updates are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to v2.12 <a id="upgrading-to-2-12"></a>

+### Breaking changes <a id="upgrading-to-2-12-breaking-changes"></a>

+As of v2.12 our [API](12-icinga2-api.md) URL endpoint [`/v1/actions/acknowledge-problem`](12-icinga2-api.md#icinga2-api-actions-acknowledge-problem) refuses acknowledging an already acknowledged checkable by overwriting the acknowledgement.
+To replace an acknowledgement you have to remove the old one before adding the new one.

 ## Upgrading to v2.11 <a id="upgrading-to-2-11"></a>

 ### Bugfixes for 2.11 <a id="upgrading-to-2-11-bugfixes"></a>